 Who should you test?

-As an employer, it might be tempting for you to drug test anyone who seems like they used drugs recently.
-However, be aware that some signs of being intoxicated with drugs are almost synonymous with some disease symptoms.
+As an employer, it might be tempting to drug test anyone who seems to have used drugs recently.
+However, be aware that some signs of bedrug intoxicationre almost synonymous with some disease symptoms.
 For example, a person with diabetes might look lethargic and sleepy.
 It’s the same signs you see in people who use benzodiazepines.

 In other words, don’t just choose to test anyone you suspect.
-Interview the person involved in private according to the guidelines in your drug testing policy.
+Interview the person involved in private according to your drug testing policy guidelines.

 Urine drug tests

 Now, if you’re low on budget, you can use dip cards or drug test strips.
-Dip cards, like multi-panel cups, allow you to screen for several drugs all at once.
-Drug testing strips, on the other hand, helps you test for a single drug.
+Dip cards, like multi-panel cups, allow you to screen for several drugs at once.
+Drug testing strips, on the other hand, help you test for a single drug.

 If you are a private business owner, you can implement a drug testing policy in your workplace.
 If you identify drug users among your employees, you can help them live better, drug-free lives by recommending them for substance abuse treatment.

-Need help in purchasing safe, accurate, and cheap drug testing supplies, send us a message at [email protected]
+If you need help purchasing safe, accurate, and cheap drug testing supplies, message us at JS@OvusMedical.com.

 We’ll be more than happy to serve you.